suffolklibraries/sljekyll/_events/kesgrave-2019-04-11-tiggywinkle.md

 breadcrumb: y
 ---

-Help us celebrate Suffolk Libraries children's month with this free craft session based around one of our favourite children's books.
+Help us celebrate [Suffolk Libraries Children's Month](/childrens-month/) with this free craft session based around one of our favourite children's books.